karmab/kcli/README.md

 - *guestid* Defaults to guestrhel764
 - *pool* Defaults to default
 - *template* Should point to your base cloud image(optional)
 - *disks* Array of disks to define.
-For each of them, you can specify size, thin ( as boolean) and interface ( either ide or virtio).If you omit parameters, default values will be used from config or profile file ( You can actually let the entire entry blank or just indicate a size number directly).
+For each of them, you can specify pool, size, thin ( as boolean) and interface ( either ide or virtio).If you omit parameters, default values will be used from config or profile file ( You can actually let the entire entry blank or just indicate a size number directly).
 For instance:

 ```
 disks:
  - size: 20
+   pool: vms
  - size: 10
    thin: False
    format: ide